Gary L. Wilson

 Gary L. Wilson is an American business executive.
 He served as chairman of the board of Northwest Airlines, chief financial officer of Walt Disney Company and chief financial officer of Marriott Corporation.

 Early life

 Wilson was born and raised in Alliance, Ohio.
 He graduated from Alliance High School 1958.
 Wilson attended Duke University where he played football.
 Wilson was a running back on the Duke team that won the Cotton Bowl in 1960.
 Wilson earned a bachelor's degree from Duke in 1962, and an MBA from the Wharton School of Finance and Commerce at the University of Pennsylvania in 1963.
 He received an Honorary Doctor of Laws degree from Pepperdine University in 2005.

 His eldest son Derek Wilson earned a bachelor of arts degree in economics from Duke in 1986 and an MBA from The Fuqua School of Business in 1990.
 Derek's mother, Susan Moody Wilson, graduated from Duke in 1962.
 Derek's daughter, Trinity, is a 2015 Duke graduate.
-Wilson's youngest son, Hale Thornhill Wilson, graduated from Duke in 2020.